acmdas/barfield/appearances.md

 It is time to return from the abstractions of what might have been to the concrete reality of what has been and is.

->¹*Retractationes*, I, xiii, 3.
+>¹ *Retractationes*, I, xiii, 3.

->²Deeply as I admire it, this would be my criticism of the theology of the late Charles Williams.
+>² Deeply as I admire it, this would be my criticism of the theology of the late Charles Williams.

->³’Fortunate sin of Adam!’
+>³ ‘Fortunate sin of Adam!’

->⁴*A Rebirth of Images*.
+>⁴ *A Rebirth of Images*.

 # XXV<br/>THE MYSTERY OF THE KINGDOM